How to buy Pro-Pac Packaging shares

 Own Pro-Pac Packaging shares in just a few minutes.

 Pro-Pac Packaging Limited is a packaging & containers business based in Australia.
-Pro-Pac Packaging shares (PPG) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.23 – an increase of 15% over the previous week.
-Pro-Pac Packaging has a trailing 12-month revenue of around $478.2 million.
+Pro-Pac Packaging shares (PPG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Pro-Pac Packaging has a trailing 12-month revenue of around $461.6 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Pro-Pac Packaging